daxiansheng/theia/config/generator-theia/README.md

 - `npm install -g yo` to install yo globally

 In the example root directory:
-- `yo theia:browser` to generate the browser app
+- `npm install npm-cli && yo theia:browser` to generate the browser app
-- `yo theia:electron` to generate the electron app
+- `npm install npm-cli && yo theia:electron` to generate the electron app

 Overwrite all existing files if any.